 In order to handle your complaint, we always need your identity and address.

 However, if you prefer, we can ensure that your complaint is submitted anonymously to the railway company.

 Yes, you can authorise someone else to act on your behalf.
-For example, a family member, a mandated person, a lawyer or someone close to you.
+For example, a family member, a mandated person, a lawyer, a social worker, someone from the OCMW-CPAS, trade union or health insurance fund or someone close to you.

 No, the handling of your complaint is completely free.

 The Ombudsman service will first examine whether your complaint is admissible (whether it meets a number of formal requirements) and then whether it is well-founded.
 To complete the dossier, we also request all the elements of the case from the railway company, and ask for its position.